All students must complete all of the listed steps, even if you’ve previously engaged in a UROP or cross-registered at MIT.

 The MIT faculty member overseeing your research must e-sign your cross-registration form as the Faculty Supervisor.
 Your form will not be accepted if signed by someone other than the faculty member (e.g. postdoc or graduate student directly supervising you).

-Email completed PDF copies of both your cross-registration form and MIT Non-Institute Biographic form to UROP staff (firstname.lastname@example.org) for verification and approval no later than Friday, March 4, 2022 at 5pm ET (for Spring UROPs).
+Email completed PDF copies of both your cross-registration form and MIT Non-Institute Biographic form to UROP staff (firstname.lastname@example.org) for verification and approval no later than Monday, June 6, 2022 at 5pm ET (for Summer UROPs).
 Failure to accurately complete the cross-registration documents will result in them not being accepted.

 UROP staff will review and then email your cross-registration forms to the MIT Registrar’s office (email@example.com).
 Allow 2-3 business days for the MIT Registrar to process your cross-registration.